dreamcatcher-tech/network/Inbox/2025-01-15 1312 CRM execution of a napp.md

 We would make in memory mocks of the atomic and blob stores.

 We could push to b2 directly and store the atomic db locally, to skip having a deno deployment ?

+Run first on a mock, in ram version of the blob store and db.